Nilpotency Property, Physicality Criteria, Constraints and Standard BRST Algebra: A 4D Field-Theoretic System: Conserved BRST Current and BRST Charge

 We have seen that, under the continuous, infinitesimal and nilpotent BRST symmetry transformations (4), the Lagrangian density ${\cal L}_{(B)}$ transforms to a total spacetime derivative [cf. Eq.
 (5)].
 Exploiting the standard theoretical techniques of Noether's theorem, we obtain the following expression for the Noether BRST current ($J^\mu_{(b)} $), namely;

 where the generic field $\Phi_i$ stands for all the {\it dynamical} fields of our 4D combined system of the BRST-quantized Abelian 3-from and 1-form gauge theories which is described by the perfectly BRST-invariant [cf. Eq.
 (5)] Lagrangian density ${\cal L}_{(B)}$.
 In other words, we have: $\Phi_i \equiv A_{\mu\nu\sigma}, C_{\mu\nu}, \bar C_{\mu\nu}, A_\mu, \phi_\mu, \tilde \phi_\mu, \beta_\mu, \bar \beta_\mu, C_1, \bar C_1, C, \bar C $.
+The rest of the terms on the r.h.s. of (20) are the terms that are present in the sqaure bracket of equation (4) modulo a sign factor as per the basic rules/ideas behind the Noether theorem.
 The first term on the r.h.s. of (20) can be explicitly computed from the non-ghost sector [cf. Eq.
 (1)] and the ghost sector [cf. Eq.
 (3)] of the {\it total} BRST-invariant Lagrangian density ${\cal L}_{(B)}$.
-It is worthwhile to mention here that (i) the bosonic/fermionic auxiliary fields of our theory, obviously, do {\it not} contribute anything in the computation of above Noether current, and (ii) the dynamical fields $\tilde \phi_\mu, C_2, C$ {\it also} do {\it not} contribute anything in the computation of $J^\mu_{(b)} $ because we observe that: $s_b C_2 = 0, \, s_b C = 0, \,s_b \tilde \phi_\mu = 0$ [cf. Eq.
+It is worthwhile to mention here that (i) the bosonic/fermionic auxiliary fields of our theory, obviously, do {\it not} contribute anything in the computation of above Noether current, and (ii) the dynamical fields $\tilde \phi_\mu, C_2, C$ {\it also} do {\it not} contribute anything in the computation of $J^\mu_{(b)} $ because we observe that: $s_b C_2 = 0, \, s_b C = 0, \,s_b \widetilde \phi_\mu = 0$ [cf. Eq.
 (4)].
 The final expression for the Noether BRST current, due to precise computation of (20), is as follows:

 The conservation law (i.e. $\partial_\mu J^\mu_{(b)} = 0$) can be proven by using the EL-EoMs (16) and (C.5) which have been derived from the non-ghost and ghost sectors of the {\it total} Lagrangian density ${\cal L}_{(B)}$.
 In addition, in the above proof, we have to exploit the following EL-EoMs